How ONDC Serves as a Gamechanger for MSMEs in India

 Updated on

-India has one of the fastest-growing digital commerce spaces in the world, expected to reach a market size of close to $150 billion by 2025.
+India has one of the fastest-growing digital commerce spaces in the world, expected to reach a market size of a CAGR of 19% within the years 2022-2030.
 This huge surge has been fuelled in part by the tech transformation which has been unfolding across the country for the past decade or so.
 The government has also added its support and impetus to the tech infrastructure in order to boost efficiency and ease of access.
 The goal is to create a shareable digital ecosystem and infrastructure that enables the delivery of accessible financial services to millions of people in the country.

 Digital commerce frameworks and open APIs implemented under the broader moniker of India Stack have the potential to redefine the way financial services are delivered across the country.
 As the landscape expands to include more aspects of digital infrastructure like UPI and Account Aggregators, let us explore the promise that Open Network Digital Commerce or ONDC holds for the MSMEs in the country.